role2-standard/collaboration/readme.md

 You should be aware of the broadcast whenever and wherever you are.
 Comments received after creating a task or communication with relevant people could all involve broadcasting.

 The best place to broadcast is the sub tasks of a main task or its comment section, where context and timestamps that could be used to show the progress are also available.

+## Task dependency

+**Dependent tasks should be broadcasted regularly regarding its progress.**

+Sometimes, a project task A cannot begin until the completion of another task B (e.g. cooking is dependent on grocery shopping).
+In this case, task A is considered as **dependent task**.
+Therefore, team member who is responsible for the task A should broadcast its progress regularly and honestly.
+You shouldn't claim to make any if there is no progress in reality.

+Maximum broadcast interval: 1 day